aimwts/testcenter/README.md

         * service - configuration for senseHat service
           * enabled - boolean to turn on/off the senseHat Service
           * polling - used to define if polling should be used to handle serial data and what interval in milliseconds the polling interval will be
-     * plantConfig - configuration which defines the PlantMon
+     * plantConfig - configuration which defines the TesterMon
-        * bot - configuration for the PlantMon bot
+        * bot - configuration for the TesterMon bot
           * enabled - boolean to turn on/off the plant monitor
-        * service - configuration for PlantMon service
+        * service - configuration for TesterMon service
           * enabled - boolean to turn on/off the senseHat Service
           * arduinoAddress - address of the serial port the arduino is connected on.
           * baud - the baud rate at which to communicate over serial with arduino